Niksdope/dataRepresentation/README.md

 A URL to return a list of all different education levels for a particular year and their values [https://educationapi.com/year/[year]]()

-This URL in use would look like this: [https://educationapi.com/year/1966]() and would return every level of education students have enrolled for the selected year.
+e.g. [https://educationapi.com/year/1966]() and would return every level of education students have enrolled for the selected year.

 JSON returned from this URL would looke like this
 ```json